swiftly-solution/documentation/docgen/output/events/gameevents/onstarthalftime.md

 ---

 # OnStartHalftime
-This event is triggered when start_halftime is triggered
+This event is triggered when start_halftime is triggered.
 ::: tabs
 @tab Lua
 ```lua